 The result is an interplay of sound, translucent prisma’s fixed on the body, movement and light.
 It transforms and reflects on its environment, the space becomes an active participant.
 Hereby the framework is flexible, adaptable, the resulting shape is each time the sum of more forces, into a new design over and over.
 Inspired by the works of Donna Haraway, with the body as a technological mutant that constantly change its form and meaning.

-The performance is kindly supported by Stichting Gerbrandy Cultuurfonds and Soledad Senlle Art Foundation, a non-profit organisation that supports projects by young and established artists working in a variety of disciplines.
-Many thanks to Julie Jolicoeur of Lemon Tree House (IT), Bert Barten, Arti et Amicitiae Amsterdam and Mette Samkalden for their advice and support.
+The performance is kindly supported by Stichting Gerbrandy Cultuurfonds and Soledad Senlle Art Foundation, Amsterdam; a non-profit organisation that supports projects by young and established artists working in a variety of disciplines.
+Many thanks to Moving Lab Venice (IT), Julie Jolicoeur of Lemon Tree House (IT), Bert Barten for advice and support in Amsterdam and Venice (IT), Arti et Amicitiae Amsterdam and Mette Samkalden for grant advice.